jfcloutier/karma_agency/notes/cognition_actor.md

   * Get rid of beliefs (least cared about first)
   * Forgetting states (oldest first)
 * Low integrity
-  * Set a higher pleasantness threshold triggering intentions (reduce likelihood to act)
+  * Set a higher pleasantness threshold for triggering intents (reduces likelihood to act)
 * Low engagement
-  * Set a lower pleasantness threshold triggering intentions (increase likelihood to act)
+  * Set a lower pleasantness threshold for triggering intents (increase likelihood to act)
-  * Refresh causal model to discover previously missed causes to act
+  * Refresh causal theory to discover previously missed causes to act
   * When threshold is 0, even neutral beliefs will be validated (babbling)